Standard Model Theory for the FCC-ee Tera-Z stage: The MBnumerics project

-It is then possible to improve the polynomial asymptotic behavior by tuning the shifts $n_{i}$.
-If, by changing the values of $n_{i}$, the contour crosses some poles of the Mellin-Barnes integrand, we have to collect their residues.
+the asymptotic behaviour of the integrand will change due to these shifts $n_{i}$.
+In the example, {

-The shifts may also be used as a method to evaluate Mellin-Barnes integrals in Minkowskian regions due to one more observation: the integral along a shifted contour may be numerically smaller by orders of magnitude compared to the original integral.
+} As a result, it appears to be possible to improve the polynomial asymptotic behaviour by {\em systematic, heuristic} tuning of the shifts $n_{i}$.
+If, by changing the values of $n_{i}$, the integration contour crosses some poles of the Mellin--Barnes integrand, one has to collect their residues as additive terms of the net original {\mbr} integral.